Kelly-Gilmore/Ex-7-Hardware-Startup/README.md

-# Ex-7-Hardware-Startup
+# Ex-5-Kivy-5
-Using the RaspberryPiCommon Hardware Startup templates to control hardware
+Using the RaspberyPiCommon New Project template to make an example UI.